Dodgers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Freddie Freeman and the Los Angeles Dodgers will try to defeat Ryan McMahon and the Colorado Rockies at Dodger Stadium on Thursday at 10:10 PM ET.
+The Los Angeles Dodgers and Freddie Freeman will hit the field against the Colorado Rockies and Ryan McMahon on Friday at 10:10 PM ET in the second game of a four-game series at Dodger Stadium.

-Bookmakers list the Dodgers as -350 moneyline favorites, while giving the underdog Rockies +275 moneyline odds to win.
-Los Angeles is a 2.5-run favorite (at -110 odds).
-The game's over/under has been set at 8.5 runs.
+Bookmakers list the Dodgers as -300 favorites on the moneyline, while giving the underdog Rockies +240 moneyline odds to win.
+Los Angeles is the run-line favorite (-2.5).
+The total for the game is set at 8.5 runs.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.